-351. CAPACITY.
-Motors shall be of such capacity that at rated voltage (and for a-c motors at rated frequency) their full load ampere rating will not be exceeded under any conditions of pump load.
-It shall be the pump manufacturer's responsibility to provide a motor of ample size to drive the pump.
+- 351. CAPACITY.
+Motors shall be of such capacity that at rated voltage (and on a.c. motors at rated frequency) their full load ampere rating will not be exceeded (except as allowed by the service factor stamped on the name plate) under any conditions of pump load.
+It shall be the pump manufacturer's responsibility to provide a motor of ample size to drive the pump, taking into consideration the suction pressure. - 352.
+INSTALLATION.

-352. INSTALLATION.
 Motors and their power supply shall conform to the applicable provisions of Chapter 400.
-See particularly Articles 410, 420, and 430, and Sections 451, 454, 455, 457, 458.
+See particularly Articles 410, 420 and 430 and Sections 451, 454, 456 and 457.